Communications and Control for Wireless Drone-Based Antenna Array: Introduction

 One of the fundamental challenges in drone-based communications systems is the limited flight endurance of drones.
 Naturally, flying drones have a limited amount of on-board energy which must be used for transmission, mobility, control, data processing, and payloads purposes.
 Consequently, the flight duration of drones is typically short and can be insufficient for providing a long-term, continuous wireless coverage.
 Furthermore, due to the limited transmit power of drones, providing long-range, high rate, and low latency communications can be challenging in drone-enabled wireless systems.
 In this regard, a key performance metric in drone-enabled wireless networks is \emph{airborne service time}, which is defined as the time needed for servicing ground users.
 The service time directly impacts the flight time of drones as well as the quality-of-service (i.e., delay) for ground users.
 From the drones' perspective, a lower service time corresponds to a shorter flight time as well as less energy consumption.
 From the users' point of view, a lower service time is also needed as it directly yields lower latency.
-To address the flight time challenges of drones, the work in \cite{MozaffariFlightTime} minimized the hover time of drone base stations by deriving the optimal cell association schemes.
+To address the flight time and energy consumption challenges of drones, the authors in \cite{TrajectoryZhang} proposed a comprehensive analytical framework for optimizing the trajectory of a fixed-wing UAV with the objective of minimizing the UAV's energy consumption while serving a ground user.
+In particular, a new design paradigm is developed that jointly considers the communication rate and the UAV's energy consumption.
+The work in \cite{MozaffariFlightTime} minimized the hover time of drone base stations by deriving the optimal cell association schemes.
 However, the model in \cite{MozaffariFlightTime} is limited to static single-antenna drones.
 In \cite{Complition}, the trajectory and mission completion time of a single UAV that serves ground users are optimized.
 However, the work in \cite{Complition} does not analyze a scenario with multiple UAVs.

 One promising approach to provide high data rate and low service time is to utilize multiple drones within an antenna array system composed of multiple single-antenna drones \cite{Garza}.
 Compared to conventional antenna array systems, a drone-based antenna array has the following advantages.
 First, the number of antenna elements (i.e., drones) is not limited by space constraints.
 Second, the gain of the drone-based antenna array can be increased by adjusting the array element spacing.
 Third, the mobility and flexibility of drones enable an effective mechanical beam-steering in any three-dimensional (3D) direction.
 Clearly, a high gain drone-based antenna array can provide high data rate wireless services to ground users thus reducing the service time.